-Big Changes That Will Increase the Importance of Website Design
+Big Changes That Have Increased the Importance of Website Design

 You cannot run.
 You cannot hide.
-The next big Google algorithm change is looming over our heads and scheduled to start rolling out sometime in May 2021.
-This next update is a big deal—a very big deal!
+The latest big Google algorithm change rolled out in May 2021.
+This update is a big deal—a very big deal!
 It is called Core Web Vitals.

-Google has given us plenty of warning.
-In May 2020, Google first announced its upcoming changes—which will increase the importance of website design and its influence on search engine optimization (SEO).
+Google gave us plenty of warning.
+In May 2020, Google first announced its upcoming changes—which has increased the importance of website design and its influence on search engine optimization (SEO).
 In November 2020 they specified that due to COVID-19, they planned to hold off on the roll-out until May 2021.
 And because of this, many companies chose to hold off implementing critical changes.

 The Google May 28, 2020 statement noted: A note on timing: We recognize many site owners are rightfully placing their focus on responding to the effects of COVID-19.
 The ranking changes described in this post will not happen before next year, and we will provide at least six months notice before they’re rolled out.